-All medical schools have a set of different standards and expectations about what they want when it comes to cutoffs and minimum standards.
-Medical schools even have minimum requirements for MCAT and GPA scores.
+All medical schools have a set of different standards and expectations about what they want when it comes to admissions cutoffs and minimum requirements.
+Medical schools even have minimum requirements for GPAs and MCAT scores.

 Some medical schools set minimum requirements and standards for both GPA and MCAT scores.
 This means that to gain acceptance to these specific institutions, you must prioritize your academics.

 However, an impressive GPA and MCAT scores don’t guarantee you admission.
 These factors help improve your odds, but many other factors come into play.